xdgrulez/kash.py/README.md

 >>>
 ```

-Do a diff of the two topics "snacks" and "snacks_protobuf":
+Get a diff of the two topics "snacks" and "snacks_protobuf", comparing the dictionaries obtained by converting the strings in "snacks" to JSONs and consequently Python dictionaries, and converting the Protobuf payload in "snacks_protobuf" to Python dictionaries as well:

 ```
 >>> c.diff("snacks", "snacks_protobuf", value_type1="json", value_type2="protobuf")